Categories

 Mechanism of action

-During the annealing phase, the probe binds specifically to the target sequence.
-Taq DNA polymerase exhibits 5'→3' exonuclease activity during the extension process, hydrolyzing the probe to release the reporter group (Figure 1).
-The fluorescence intensity is positively correlated with the accumulation of the amplified product, achieving a "hydrolysis-dequenching" signal transduction mode.
+During the annealing phase, the probe specifically binds to the target sequence.
+Taq DNA polymerase, during extension, exhibits 5'→3' exonuclease activity, hydrolyzing the probe to release the reporter group (Figure 1).
+Fluorescence intensity is positively correlated with the accumulation of amplified product, achieving a "hydrolysis-dequenching" signaling model.

 • Compatible with multiplex detection (multi-color fluorescent labeling)